-Unsuitable investments recommended to the customer in light of the their age, net worth, investment experience and financial objectives;
+Unsuitable investments recommended to the customer in light of the their age, net worth, investment experience and financial objectives

-Churning the account to generate commissions;
+Churning the account to generate commissions

-Unauthorized trading in the account;
+Unauthorized trading in the account

-Failure to update the customer's investment objectives;
+Failure to update the customer's investment objectives

-- Mismanagement of a trust fund;
+Mismanagement of a trust fund

 Failure to supervise a rogue broker.

 When these types of situations occur, all trust is lost, and the customer’s investments have been severely damaged or even depleted.
 Although some of these claims may be litigated before a jury, most financial institutions rely upon the fine print found in the opening account documents to direct the claim to arbitration.
-Whether your claim is governed by a binding arbitration clause or the circumstances of your case allow the arbitration clause to be set aside (and heard by a court of law), you need legal counsel who will assert your legal rights and fight the large financial institutions on the opposite end of your claim.
+Whether your claim is governed by a binding arbitration clause or the circumstances of your case allow the arbitration clause to be set aside (and heard by a judge or jury), you need legal counsel who will assert your legal rights and fight the large financial institutions on the opposite end of your claim.

 If you or your loved one have been the victim of financial abuse while in the care of a nursing home, home health agency or other caregiver, i.e., overcharging for health care services, false or deceptive billing practices, etc., please see this page of our website for more information: Elder & Nursing Home Abuse.